riganti/dotvvm-docs/Pages/basics-rest-api-bindings-building-own-api.md

 First, make sure you have Swashbuckle installed and configured in your project.

 * [Swashbuckle - ASP.NET Core](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)
-* [Swashbuckle - ASP.NET Core - Newtonsoft](https://www.nuget.org/packages/Swashbuckle.AspNetCore.Newtonsoft/) (This package is necessary only for DotVVM 2.5+ projects that target ASP.NET Core < 3.0)
+* [Swashbuckle - ASP.NET Core - Newtonsoft](https://www.nuget.org/packages/Swashbuckle.AspNetCore.Newtonsoft/) (This package is necessary only for DotVVM 2.5+ projects that target ASP.NET Core 2.x, or that are using Newtonsoft.Json serializer with ASP.NET Core 3.x)

 Then install the following NuGet package to the REST API project: